 Instead, market your services using your portfolio site.
 Marketing takes a lot of practice, but it doesn’t have to be complex.
 You don’t need to perform Search Engine Optimization (SEO) or create targeted ads.
 In fact, stay clear from paid advertising for now; don’t spend money before you make money.

 Focus on a specific target market and find out where they go to look for design solutions.
 From there, come up with ways to match them with your services.
-It’s much easier to get your first client if you focus your efforts on what you do best and for a group of people who will pay for your services.
+It’s much easier to get your first client if you focus your efforts on finding people whom you can confidently fulfill their needs .

 For example, you might want to target redditors on a subreddit like /r/entrepreneur.
 With entrepreneurs, they’re usually cost-conscious, so creating an affordable package will make your services that much more attractive to them.